by Dr. Bill Rawls

 Keep in mind, the time frame for how quickly your leaky gut resolves depends on the degree of dysfunction and how rigorously you follow the steps outlined above.
 Most people will notice significant improvements in energy and symptom reduction after only a few weeks.
 Complete healing, however, can take months.

 In the meantime, be patient with yourself and your body.
-Your digestive tract simply wasn’t built to tolerate the modern foods and stressors that are thrown at it each day, and the resulting damage will take some time repair.
+Your digestive tract simply wasn’t built to tolerate the modern foods and stressors that are thrown at it each day, and the resulting damage will take some time to repair.
 But if you stick with the plan — minimize gut-disrupting foods, reduce stress, and embrace the right restorative therapies — a healthy gut is within your reach.

 1. Bischoff SC, Barbara G, Buurman W, et al. Intestinal permeability – a new target for disease prevention and therapy.
 BMC Gastroenterology.
 2014; 14:189. doi: 10.1186/s12876-014-0189-7